JoshG-IT/identity-security/README.md

 <!-- new platform sections mirror the blocks above -->

 Guides for AWS and Google Cloud are added alongside the first case in those environments.

 ---

-## Reproducible Environments

-Cases I build myself include the infrastructure code used to create them, under `cases/<CASE-ID>/lab/`.
-Where that code exists, the environment can be stood up from scratch and the result reproduced independently.

----